ahmedkaludi/accelerated-mobile-pages/readme.txt

 * NEW - Gutenberg Support
 * NEW - Divi and Elementor Support [More Info](https://ampforwp.com/amp-pagebuilder-compatibility/)
-* NEW - Improved CSS Optimization (Tree Shaking)
-* NEW - Google Fonts Support For All Designs
-* NEW - Addthis Sharing Support
-* NEW - AMP Infinite Scroll Support
-* NEW - Photo Gallery by 10Web Support
-* NEW - MEWE social network Support
 * NEW - GDPR Compliance
+* NEW - Google PageSpeed Optimization with SSR (Server Side Rendering)
+* NEW - CSS Optimization (Tree Shaking) - This will automatically remove all the unused CSS from your AMP pages
+* NEW - Google Font API and Local Fonts Support For All Designs
-* Out of the box compatiblity for Yoast SEO, All in One Seo, Rank Math, Genesis, SEOPress, Bridge Qode SEO, The SEO Framework and Squrilly SEO Plugin.
+* Out of the box compatiblity for Yoast SEO, All in One Seo, Rank Math, Genesis, SEOPress, Bridge Qode SEO, The SEO Framework, SmartCrawl and Squrilly SEO Plugin.
 * Introducing Page Builder 3.0 for AMP!
 [Learn More & Video](https://ampforwp.com/tutorials/article/amp-page-builder-installation/)
 * New Default Theme for AMP called Swift
 * 3 Pre-built AMP Layouts for Business websites and landing pages
-* OneSignal Push Notifications integration
+* OneSignal and TruePush Push Notifications integration
 * Advanced WooCommerce Support [More Info](https://ampforwp.com/woocommerce/)
 * AMP Plugins Manager - Which allows you to disable a specific plugin functionality only in the AMP version
 * Structured Data Options